 Historical foundations of physical education, sport, and exercise.
-Orientation to Exercise Science, Physical Education, Sport Management, and Athletic Training.
+Introduction to the fields of Exercise Science, Physical Education, Sport Management, Leisure and Recreation Management and Athletic Training.
 Participation in a variety of sport experiences.
+A focus of the class is to examine the common elements that unite the fields of Sport and Exercise Sciences.